Rate this article 4.33333333333333351 based on 6 reviews.

 1,992,124 PLN the banking sector assets in December 2019;

 1,886,674 PLN the banking sector assets in December 2018.

 The data is based on information regarding the banking sector (banks as well as branches of credit institutions) that is sent to Narodowy Bank Polski based on self-reporting.
-The principles for reporting, and the manner in which the Polish authorities present the available data, are in line with the International Financial Reporting Standard.
+The principles for reporting, and the manner in which the Polish authorities present the available data, are in line with the International Financial Reporting Standards.

-Opening a bank account is an essential part of running a business in Poland.
+Opening a bank account in 2021 is an essential part of running a business in Poland.
 Choosing the right bank will depend on the types of services provides just as well as it may depend or whether or not the account holder is already working with a certain bank outside of Poland and he prefers to maintain the relationship by selecting the same bank branch in a Polish city, if available.